elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/variable-scope-closures.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> A variable is just a property of the special internal object called the Environment Record.
-To get or change a variable means to get or change a property of that object.
+To access or change a variable means to get or manipulate a property of that object.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />